fabston/Telegram-Airdrop-Bot/README.md

 ## How can I help?
 All kinds of contributions are welcome!
 The most basic way to show your support is to `⭐️star` the project, or to raise [`🐞issues`](https://github.com/fabston/Telegram-Airdrop-Bot/issues/new).
+You can also support this project by becoming a [sponsor on GitHub](https://github.com/sponsors/fabston) to ensure this journey continues indefinitely! 🚀